 Here are some additional Modules I have worked on:

 Gender Women’s Studies 131: Gender and Science

-In this course, we used UC Berkeley’s ladder-rank faculty (tenure-track), salaries and gender data, Silicon Valley data compiled from EEO-1 reports of top tech firms and Bay Area census data.
+We utilized UC Berkeley’s ladder-rank faculty (tenure-track), salaries and gender data, Silicon Valley data compiled from EEO-1 reports of top tech firms and Bay Area census data.
 We created statistical analyses relating to gender, race, salary and position.